 Hi I’m Bill Kaiser

 I am the High School Technology Teacher.
 I work with teachers and students to further the integration of technology into the curriculum.
-I also work closely with the district’s Information Technology Department to keep systems and technology running smoothly for the teachers.
+I also work closely with the district’s Information Technology Department to keep systems and technology running smoothly for teachers.

 Here’s some examples of technology integration I have done recently.